Vinodh-Machireddy/ml/ArgoCD+Kserve.md

 Checking if the incoming request has the correct data format, shape, and type
 Validating that model output is as expected

-### Inference code:
-This is the actual code that runs when a prediction request comes in.
-In KServe, it typically involves three key methods in a custom model server:
-- preprocess() — Transform raw input into the format the model expects
-- predict() — Run the actual model inference and get the output
-- postprocess() — Transform model output into a user-friendly response

 ### Endpoint
 Endpoint is the deployed model’s API address where applications send requests to get predictions.